LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 Windows Security Log, syslog or to a text file.

-How do you monitor LOGbinder SQL’s health?
+How do you monitor LOGbinder for SQL Server’s health?

 Check the Application log for warnings or errors from source LOGbndSQ

 Why doesn’t LOGbinder for SQL Server include alerting or long term archival capability?

 These are functions of a log management solution.
 LOGbinder complements and enhances